skramm/spaghetti/docs/spaghetti_manual.md

 Actually, that won't be a unique state, but two different states, "Blink On" and "Blink Off".

-Oh, and also a "Warning off" button (to return to regular cycle), and a "Reset" button (can be useful).
+We also add a "Warning off" button (to return to regular cycle), and a "Reset" button (always useful!)

 So we have the following states and events:
 ```C++